-For all papers the journal adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+For all papers the journal adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
 All manuscripts are reviewed initially by the Editors.
 Those that fit within the aims and scope of the journal are sent for outside review.
 Each manuscript is reviewed by at least two referees.
 Referees normally respond within two months and an editorial decision is made as soon as both referees' reports are received.

 The Journal of European Social Policy publishes peer-reviewed articles on all aspects of social policy in Europe.
 Papers should make a contribution to understanding and knowledge in the field, and we particularly welcome scholarly papers which integrate innovative theoretical insights and rigorous empirical analysis, as well as those which use or develop new methodological approaches.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 Please note that AI chatbots, for example ChatGPT, should not be listed as authors.
 For more information see the policy on Use of ChatGPT and generative AI tools.